akselea/Malaria-Classification-Image/README.md

 ## Data Preparation

 Blood samples from this dataset is processed by `tf.keras.preprocessing.image.ImageDataGenerator()` function.
-This function used to generate batches of tensor image data with real-time data augmentation.
+This function used to generate batches of tensor image data with real-time data augmentation to avoid model from overfitting.

 Here is step-to-step how blood samples data is constructed before it's used in modeling stage: